-Today we meet you at 12pm at Bolzano’s train station for a 1.5-hours shuttle ride to our hotel in Glorenza.
-At 1:30pm we meet at the hotel for a light lunch and intro meeting followed by a warm up ride to the towns below Burgusio: Clusio, Laudes and the small, fortified village of Glorenza.
-The valley is wide and open, the air clean with the scent of flowers, and you’ll enjoy fantastic views of the Ortles Mountains to the south and Monte Maria’s abbey to the north
+Today we meet you at 12 pm at Bolzano’s train station for a 1.5-hours shuttle ride to our hotel in Malles.
+At 1:30 pm we meet at the hotel for a light lunch and intro meeting followed by a warm up ride to the towns below Burgusio: Clusio, Laudes and the small, fortified village of Glorenza.

-Less then 1 mile from the southeast border of Switzerland, we find the Stelvio pass, also known as “the King.”
+Less then 1 mile from the southeast border of Switzerland, we find the Stelvio pass.
 This road has a lot of history as it was used in the Bronze Age as a trading route between what is currently known as Austria and Italy.
-During the Napoleonic wars, various countries fought for control of the route, as it was one of the only mountain passes open all year.
-The top of the pass once represented the border between Austria and Italy.
-Today, the entire pass is in Italian territory, and other passes are considered more practical for auto traffic due to the Stelvio’s many hairpin turns.
 The top of the Stelvio is 2728 mt. and the average gradient of the Stelvio is about 7.5% with maximum elevation of about 13%.
 The Stelvio was first used in the 1953 Giro that saw Fausto Coppi's famous win.

-Today’s ride brings us to the capital of the region, the lively city of Bolzano, rich with art, history and shopping opportunities.
+Today’s ride brings us to the capital of the region, the lively city of Bolzano.
 Our route there includes two spectacular passes, the Palade and the Mendola.
 The first is a bit more calling with steady inclines and a few switchbacks.
 After a quick break, climb the Palade, which has a more relaxed incline and is the starting point for one of the most spectacular descents of the whole tour.
 The final stretch into Bolzano is along a bike path passing a line of beautiful vineyards.

 The first ride will lead us to one of the lesser-known valleys of Sud Tyrol - the Sciliar highplan - where Austrian language and culture are still dominant among the locals.
-Road signs, language, food and tradition are German, here; once again we thank Italy for its diversity!
-In the afternoon, after having climbed two passes, we’ll reach Canazei, popular ski resort, base for cyclists wishing to explore the Dolomites.
-In the Val di Fassa, the main language is Ladin, which does not resemble German.
-Instead, it’s a language derived from the Roman conquerors and from an indigenous mountain tribe.
+Road signs, language, food and tradition are German.
+In the afternoon, after having climbed two passes, we’ll reach Canazei, base for cyclists wishing to explore the Dolomites.

-We cycle along the same passes as Italy’s annual Giro d’Italia, a three-week bike race that is so important to the history of world cycling.
+We cycle along the same passes as Italy’s annual Giro d’Italia.
 Our first long climb faces the gorgeous “Marmolada,” then rises above the Passo Falzarego, an area where major battles of WW I were fought.
 Today we experience the landscape’s current peace and tranquility.
 In addition, we partake of the international cycling present in the summit of the climbs.
 Our final descent into Corvara is unforgettable.

 The Maratona starts at 6:30 am, there are 3 options: short, medium and long, ranging from 40 miles with 4 passes to 88 miles with 8 passes.
-Earn your finisher certificate on the best ride of your life!
 Enjoy the scenery, the fabulous support, the special foods and the huge post event celebration.
 Meet people from around the world!
 By providing your cell phone number and email address, get instant results about your ride.
 You can learn more about the Maratona at www.maratona.it.

-After breakfast, around 9am, we will provide one shuttle to the Bolzano train station (1.5hrs) to catch your next connections, so please make your plans accordingly.
+After breakfast, around 9 am, we will provide one shuttle to the Bolzano train station (1.5 hrs) to catch your next connections, so please make your plans accordingly.
+Or, extend your stay!

-Stay an extra day and Explore Beautiful Alta Badia!
+Stay an extra day and explore beautiful Alta Badia!
 The Dolomites are a UNESCO World Heritage site, have a look at what else it has to offer while your legs rest up!
 Check out: http://www.altabadia.org/.
 Price $250 pp (deluxe single, half board), $150 pp (double occupancy, half board)

 - Ciclismo jersey and water bottle